If you don’t owe and aren't responsible for any portion of the debt

 - Show both your and your spouse’s Social Security numbers in the same order as they appear on your original joint tax return.

 - You, the "injured" spouse, must sign the IRS Form 8379.

 - Follow the instructions on IRS Form 8379 carefully and attach the required forms to avoid delays.

-If you’re sending IRS Form 8379 by itself, be sure to send it to the IRS Service Center where you filed your original return (or the IRS Service Center for the area where you live if you filed your original return electronically).
+If you’re sending IRS Form 8379 by itself, be sure to send it to the IRS address where you filed your original return (or the IRS address for the area where you live if you filed your original return electronically).
 You can find the addresses at Where to File Your Individual Return page on IRS.gov.

 Important information about your refund: On IRS Form 8379, be careful to read and answer the questions on Lines 11 and 12, if they apply to you.

 - Check the box on Line 11 only if you want your refund to be issued with both your and your spouse’s names.

 - Don't check the box on Line 11 if you’re divorced, separated from, or no longer living with the spouse with whom you filed the joint return.